Medical Care and Your 2- to 3-Year-Old

 - changes in behavior or sleep patterns

-- fever and your child appears sick
+- a fever and also looks sick

 - long-lasting or frequent vomiting or diarrhea